crazyrabbitLTC/supa-saas/instructions/signup-implementation-plan.md

-# Signup Component Implementation Plan
+# Authentication Implementation Plan

 ## Overview
-This document outlines the tasks needed to connect the signup component to the Supabase authentication backend.
+This document outlines the tasks needed to connect the signup and login components to the Supabase authentication backend.

 ## Checklist